Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.Iot.ModelsRepository/README.md

 - A models repository following [Azure IoT conventions][modelsrepository_conventions]
   - The models repository can be located on the local filesystem or hosted on a webserver.
-  - Azure IoT hosts the global [Azure IoT Models Repository](modelsrepository_iot_endpoint) which the client will point to by default if no URI is provided.
+  - Azure IoT hosts the global [Azure IoT Models Repository][modelsrepository_iot_endpoint] which the client will point to by default if no URI is provided.

 ### Authenticate the client